atulkulk/rccl/test/common/MPITestRunner.md

 - `false` if requirements not met (test should skip)

 **Behavior:**
-- Displays detailed requirements and current environment on rank 0
+- Displays detailed requirements and current environment on rank 0 (when `NCCL_DEBUG=INFO`)
+- **Always performs node detection and displays process distribution** for visibility into actual MPI configuration
 - If requirements not met: Returns false, typically used with `GTEST_SKIP()`
 - Provides clear error messages explaining what's wrong
-- Safe to call multiple times
+- Safe to call multiple times (though node detection runs each time)
-- Automatically detects node count by gathering hostnames from all ranks
-- Only performs node detection when node constraints are specified (min_nodes > 1 or max_nodes > 0)
+- Node count is always detected and displayed regardless of whether node constraints are specified

 **Process Validation:**
 - `min_processes`: Minimum processes needed (test skips if world_size < min)